edmundhung/conform/docs/intent-button.md

 }
 ```

-Conform also utilises this helper to trigger the validate command based on the event received and its event target, e.g. blur / input event on each field.
+Conform also utilises this helper to trigger the validate intent based on the event received and its event target, e.g. blur / input event on each field.